-A deception clue can tell you if someone is lying, but it only answers the question of whether or not the person is lying; it does not reveal what is being concealed.
+It’s important to note that while a deception clue can tell you if someone might be lying, it only answers the question of whether or not the person is lying; it does not reveal what is being concealed.
 Only leakage would do that.
 Often it does not matter.
 When the question is whether or not a person is lying, rather than what is being concealed, a deception clue is good enough.
 Leakage is not needed.
-What information is being held back can be figured out or is irrelevant…
+What information is being held back can be figured out or is irrelevant.

 Sometimes leakage provides only part of the information the victim wants to know, betraying more than a deception clue but not all that is being concealed.
 In terms of how to tell if someone is lying, leakage can hint at what the deception may be about, but it does not give you the whole story.
 Deception clues or leakage may be shown in a change in the expression on the face, a movement of the body, an inflection to the voice, a swallowing in the throat, a very deep or shallow breath, long pauses between words, a slip of the tongue, a micro facial expression, a gestural slip.
 It is important to pay attention to many nonverbal behaviors that can indicate a person is being dishonest, and the most effective to monitor are micro expressions.